thegworld/gtx-browser/docs/accessibility/browser/how_a11y_works_3.md

 As one example of that, a live region is a portion of a web page that may trigger assistive technology to notify whenever an update occurs.
-On some platforms, Chromium needs to fire a "live region changed" announcement on the root of the live region whenever it changes.
+On some platforms, GTx Browser needs to fire a "live region changed" announcement on the root of the live region whenever it changes.
 AXEventGenerator keeps track of any changes that happen within a live region and ensures that exactly one "live region changed" event is